-If we think about who buys, uses, and connects with your products the complexity of our new business world and unprecedented rate of change make is forget that at the center of our world is humans.
-Whether your product is a new air filter, a new fitness monitor or new insulin pen – you need to deeply understand and design for your user.
-All too often, we meet with product innovators who forget that regardless of how great their idea is, if it isn’t putting humans first – it’s not going to connect.
+If we think about who buys, uses, and connects with your products the complexity of our new business world and an unprecedented rate of change make us forget that at the center of our world is humans.
+Whether your product is a new air filter, a new fitness monitor or a new insulin pen – you need to deeply understand and design for your user.
+All too often, we meet with product innovators who forget that regardless of how great their idea is if it isn’t putting humans first – it’s not going to connect.

 We’ve all ended up buying products that at first glance appear to solve our problems and make life easier, but in the end, simply end up complicating it.

 To help put an end to great ideas getting lost in poor design, we want to take a deep dive into human-centered design.
 We want you, regardless of your role or niche, to remember that humans and human need must be your core focus.
 The only way to get to the real emotional and personal attachment that we all give our most favorite products, websites, services, tools, etc. is by establishing a human-first approach.

 You might be thinking that of course, it’s obvious that you need to put your users first and think of how your users will interact with your new product.
 But, think of the packaging that came with your latest purchase or how confusing it was to assemble your kid’s bike or how frustrated you get with the tiny buttons on your remote control.
 Exactly, our point – these were not created with a human-centered design process – and at Radius we have the people, expertise, and process to help.